 Medication queries and requests

-Finding Test Results
+Asking for Test Results

 Requests for Fit Notes (Sick notes)

-Administrative help (eg referrals / letters)

-Outside of these times, you will still be able to contact us in the usual way either by telephone, via our website contact form or at the Front Desk.
+Outside of these times, you will still be able to contact us in the usual way either by telephone, via our website ‘contact us’ form or at the Front Desk.

 We would advise patients to use the online forms whenever possible, to allow the phone lines to be freed up for those patients who cannot use online methods.